kamleshsamrit/stripe-webhook/README.md

 ## Create one method to save and validate entered URL
 > See in StripeConnectUtils.java

-###### To validate user with Stripe Connect, you need to make API calls by using Clinet id and secrete.
+###### To validate user with Stripe Connect, you need to make API calls by using Client Id and Client Secrete.

 In StripeConnectUtils.java methods are arranged by this flow:
 1. Create Authorization URL